dr46/scrSEIM/README.md

 -   r: Pearson's $r$ estimation of effect size.
 -   bf.l to bf.u: Bayes Factors estimated considering different priors to analyse sensivity to priors as suggested by [Kruschke (2021)](https://doi.org/10.1038/s41562-021-01177-7). bfs.l sets the prior at $\frac{\sqrt{2}}{4}$ (labeled as 'narrow' or 'low'), bfs.m sets the prior at $\frac{\sqrt{2}}{2}$ (labeled as 'medium'), bfs.w sets the prior at $1$ (labeled as 'wide'), and bfs.u sets the prior at $\sqrt{2}$ (labeled as 'ultra wide').

+### *lms.txt*

+It contains multiple linear regression analysis to study significant peak analysis variables and the rest of variables in the study.

 ## **Figure files**

 ### *scr.pdf*